adnannmal/RSVP_Platform/README.md

 Intelligent Form Behavior

 - **Flags and UI Polish**: Pakistani flags on either side of the screen are positioned closer and styled to complement the form without overlap.
-- **“Contact Us” Button**: A clickable help icon at the bottom opens a pop-up with contact details (email and Instagram).
+- **“Contact Us” Button**: A clickable help icon at the bottom opens a pop-up with contact details (Email and Instagram).
 Helps with form corrections or event questions.
 - **Countdown Timer**: A live countdown timer on the form shows exactly how much time remains until the RSVP deadline.
 - **Time-Limited Form Access**: The form's submission button is hidden once the deadline passes.
 This helps enforce a strict RSVP window.
 - **Pre-Form Loading Page**: A splash screen with a timer delays access to the form page until a preset unlock time is reached.